Law Firm

 With a residence permit, you are allowed medical treatment with the General Health System (Gesy), which is free.
 There are numerous private healthcare providers of very high standards; their fees, however, may be expensive.

-You can join fitness and wellness clubs, as well as spend your free time at the movies or cafes.
+You can join fitness and wellness clubs and spend your free time at the movies or cafes.
 They are all reasonably priced, so do not expect major expenses there.

 For retirees, the best option is the Category F residence permit, granted to persons with a secured annual income from outside Cyprus.
 The minimum is about EUR 10,000 annually, with an additional EUR 5,000 for each dependent family member.
 This type of residence permit does not give you the right to work.